halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 let ldClient;
 ```

-Within your Worker, there is typically a `handleEvent()` function.
+Within your Worker, there should be a `handleEvent()` function.
 This function listens for the `fetch` event that is triggered by any incoming HTTP request.
 You can initialize the LaunchDarkly client within this function.
 You'll pass it the KV namespace defined within your `wrangler.toml` and your LaunchDarkly client ID, which can be found in your [account settings](https://app.launchdarkly.com/settings/projects).

 ```javascript
 if (!ldClient) {